mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 The complexity of coding and the resulting challenges of learning to code has yield much research on guidance in the process of designing toolsets to support novice coders [@resnick_reflections_2005] - (find others on the evolution of LOGO).

-The user-friendly design heuristics of  low-thresholds, wide-walls, high-ceilings - extended by Kafai and Burke to include open windows - can be used to evaluate this design and other designs.
+The user-friendly design heuristics of  low-thresholds, wide-walls, high-ceilingNOTE WHY IS THIS METAPHOR USEFUL - CLARIFYs - extended by Kafai and Burke to include open windows - can be used to evaluate this design and other designs.

 NOTE - ADD KEY DETAILS OF THE ACCESSIBILITY / CHALLENGE OF THE CORE TOOLS SET